Galactic magnetic fields I. Theoretical model and scaling relations: Scaling relations

-For the galaxy NGC~6946, \citet{Tabatabaei+13a} obtain $j=0.14\pm0.01$, and, if $B$ is replaced by the random component, they obtain an equally strong correlation with a slightly different exponent of $0.16\pm0.01$. \citet{Vollmer+20} obtain $j$ values between $0.03$ and $0.92$, with a lot of scatter and a best fit value of either $0.13\pm0.09$ or $0.44$, depending on the statistical technique adopted.
+For the galaxy NGC~6946, \citet{Tabatabaei+13a} obtain $j=0.14\pm0.01$, and, if $B$ is replaced by the turbulent component (calculated from the unpolarized emission), they obtain an equally strong correlation with a slightly different exponent of $0.16\pm0.01$. \citet{Vollmer+20} obtain $j$ values between $0.03$ and $0.92$, with a lot of scatter and a best fit value of either $0.13\pm0.09$ or $0.44$, depending on the statistical technique adopted.
 There has also been a flurry of very recent work. \citet{Heesen+23} find $j=0.182\pm0.004$, but with considerable scatter, or $j=0.22$ when they use the mean values of each of the 12 galaxies considered.
 However, when they account for cosmic-ray transport, they infer a value of $j=0.284\pm0.006$ instead of $0.182\pm0.004$.
 These authors also report that $B$ is found to be more tightly correlated with the gas surface density $\Sigma= \Sigma_\mathrm{HI}+\Sigma_\mathrm{H_2}$ than with $\Sf$. \citet{Tabatabaei+22} study the galaxy M33 and find bi-modal behaviour.
 For the high-SFR regime they obtain $j=0.25$--$0.26$ and for the low-SFR regime they obtain $j=0.10$--$0.12$. \citet{Basu+17} obtains $j=0.35\pm0.03$ for the dwarf irregular galaxy IC~10.
 Finally, \citet{Manna+Roy23} obtain $j=0.31\pm0.06$ for a sample of seven galaxies, using the equipartition assumption.

 In the present work we have derived expressions for $b\iso$, $b\ani$ and $\mean{B}$, and scaling relations are presented in Table~\ref{tab:scaling_B_KS}.
-Observers generally infer that the unpolarized component of the magnetic field dominates in most galaxies.
-Moreover, when a mean component is modeled from the observations, this component is usually determined to be quite weak \citep{Beck+19}.
-Thus, observations seem to suggest that most of the polarized emission is not due to the mean field, but to an anisotropic small-scale component.
+Observers generally infer that the isotropic random component of the magnetic field dominates in most galaxies.
+Moreover, when a mean component is modeled from the observations, this component is usually determined to be quite weak, suggesting that most of the polarized emission is not due to the mean field, but to an anisotropic small-scale component \citep{Beck+19}.
 At face value, this would imply that, typically, $b\iso>b\ani>\mean{B}$.
-However, the mean field may often be underestimated if, as seems likely, it contains scales that cannot be resolved.
+However, the mean field may often be underestimated if, as seems likely, it contains significant power at scales that cannot be resolved.